jaipack17/Nature2D/docs/api/constraint/README.md

 * parameters - `none`
 * returns - `nil`

+## `Constraint:SetLength()`

+Used to set the minimum constrained distance between two points.
+By default, the initial distance between the two points.

+* parameters - `newLength: number`
+* returns - `nil`

 ## `Constraint:GetLength()`

 This method returns the current distance between the two points of a constraint.